rggrim/CSC2510/2510NOTES.md

 back into the main branch.
 This saves the merge to your local repo.

-**SHELLSCRIPT .sh** starts with a shebang! #! /bin/bash ./filename              - runs filename echo "phrase"           - prints phrase when file is run
+**SHELLSCRIPT .sh** starts with a shebang! #! /bin/bash ./filename                      - runs filename echo 'phrase'                   - prints phrase when file is run fname="My"                      - creates variable My lname=Name                      - creats variable name echo $fname $lname              - prints "My Name" to screen int1=1 int2=2 echo $int1+$int2                - prints "1+2" read -p "prompt phrase" strName - prompts user for input using prompt phrase and dumps input in variable strName read strName                    - takes user input and dumps into strName

 ELASTICITY -- the ability to expand or decrease resources as needed.
 Key feature of the cloud, only pay for the
               performance level you need at that time.